Best web hosting in Australia 2023: top 6 tested websites

 As far as particularities go:

-- Basic – 1 website, 50GB of storage,5 email accounts.
+- Basic – 1 website, 10GB of storage,5 email accounts.
 Ideal if you’re just starting out.

-- Plus – unlimited websites, emails, and storage.
+- Plus – unlimited websites, emails, and bandwidth, plus 20GB storage.
 Perfect if you need more storage and to connect more websites.

-- Choice Plus – everything Plus offers, but you also get domain privacy and protection, as well as site backup (CodeGuard Basic) for the first year.
+- Choice Plus – everything Plus offers, but the storage increases up to 40 GB and you also get domain privacy and protection, as well as site backup (CodeGuard Basic) for the first year.
 Would be a perfect plan, but extra features will only last one year.

-- Pro – similar to Choice Plus, but extra features are not limited to just 1 year.
+- Pro – similar to Choice Plus, but the storage come sup to 100GB and the extra features are not limited to just 1 year.
 Great if you have use for them.

 If you’d like to cancel, a 30-day money-back guarantee is in place.
 However, it’s only available for credit card purchases.
 Meanwhile, prices are lowest with a 36-month subscription.